PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

   screen-wake-lock=(), serial=(), sync-xhr=(), usb=(), window-placement=(), xr-spatial-tracking=()
 ```
 Complex, right?
 Not to mention an increase in your request size and the fact Permission Policy is only available in Chromium based browsers.
-So you also have to add a feature policy:
+So you also have to add a Feature Policy:

 ```
 feature-policy: accelerometer 'none'; autoplay 'none'; camera 'none';